The global derived period map: Introduction

 In Section \ref{sect-map} we construct the derived period map.
-The first big step is in Section \ref{sect-localperiod}, where we construct the derived period map locally by pushing forward the relative cotangent complex and showing this gives a map to the derived period domain.
-We do this by reducing the question to classical Hodge theory.
-In Section \ref{sect-globalperiod} we glue the local period maps, using some topological arguments, and the construction is complete.
+The heart of the matter is in Sections \ref{sect-localperiod-1} and \ref{sect-localperiod-2}, where we construct the derived period map locally on contractible derived Stein spaces.
+As in the underived case we push forward the relative cotangent complex; the stupid filtration gives the Hodge filtration and we obtain the polarization by extending the trace pairing to derived geometry.
+Using the universal property of analytification we construct a map to the derived period domain.
+In Section \ref{sect-globalperiod} we glue the local period maps on a simplicial resolutions of $S$ and the construction is complete.
 The universal example is given by the moduli stack of smooth polarized schemes.
 We check that our map is an enhancement of the usual period map in Section \ref{sect-comparison}.
 In Section \ref{sect-derivative} we compute the differential and show that the derived period map extends the infinitesimal derived period map.
 We briefly talk about examples in Section \ref{sect-examples}.

 In Appendix \ref{appendix} we develop the theory of hypergroupoids in derived Stein spaces as a model for derived analytic Artin stacks.
-We use this to construct maps into analytifications.